 Amherst's centers vary by scale and function.
 Their location also plays a significant role in shaping the size and character of buildings and parking areas, and providing satisfactory transitions to surrounding areas.
 Amherst's commercial and mixed-use centers fall within two forms and four types of development, each of which are described below.
-Map Figure 6-A displays the recommended locations for different commercial and mixed-use centers by form and typeand scale.
-The following sections describe these form and type\scale\classifications.
+Map Figure 6-A displays the recommended locations for different commercial and mixed-use centers by form and type.
+The following sections describe these form and type classifications.

-FORMS AND SCALES OF DEVELOPMENT
+FORM OF DEVELOPMENT

-Amherst's commercial and mixed-use centers have historically been built in one of two forms: "traditional" which represents established areas of Town that will likely see infill development within existing neighborhood context and "suburban" which will likely see retrofitting of existing commercial areas to allow for inclusion of new aspects of development and to create a "sense of place."

-The following are characteristics or elements of form that influence how the site and buildings relate to one another:
+Amherst's commercial and mixed-use centers have historically been built in one of two forms: traditional and suburban.
+The following are characteristics or elements of form.